mberdev/dune_revival/README.md

 # details

+**This is actually several projects in one :**
-This is the unfinished code for adding the games of videogames company "Cryo" to the ScummVM engine. the code in this repo focuses specifically on "Dune", aka "Dune 1".
+- There is some unfinished code for adding the games of videogames company "Cryo" to the ScummVM engine (however the code in this repo focuses specifically on "Dune", aka "Dune 1")
+- There is an unfinished standalone C++ project to create a clone of Dune 1.
+- Interestingly, one of the projects includes a small voxel rendering (in the style of videogames Outcast or Comanche) inspired by the ornithopter travelling sequence in Dune.

 # highlight